kabust/TaskFlow-Web-App/README.md

 python manage.py runserver
 ```

-After running that code you'll be able to browse the website locally on your computer
+After running that code you'll be able to browse the website locally on your computer.

 ### Features